christabor/flask_jsondash/README.md

 Each chart is very straightforward.
 Most of the power is leveraged by the various charting libraries.

-The [example json configuration](example.json) a very complicated example that can demonstrate all kinds of types that are supported.
+The [example json configurations](examples/config) have examples that can demonstrate all kinds of types that are supported.

 ## Usage